-There are new permenant displays in the Gatehouse Tower, which focus on Eddy’s experiences as a gay man in the early 20th century.
+There are permanent displays in the Gatehouse Tower that focus on Eddy’s experiences as a gay man in the early 20th century.
 They shine a light on Eddy’s time in Germany during the inter-war and World War II period and his friendships, relationships and experiences during this time.

-The National Trust has recently acquired a copy of Orlando inscribed to Eddy from Virginia Woolf, which is also on permanent display in the tower.
+A copy of Orlando inscribed to Eddy from Virginia Woolf is also on permanent display in the Visitor Centre.

 “Today we are comfortable having conversations about sexuality, but Eddy was a gay man at a time when it was illegal,” says Emma.
-“That is why he spent time in Berlin.
+“That's why he spent time in Berlin.
 He could go there and sleep with whom he liked without judgement.
 It was a progressive place to be.”